(This article is also available in Italian: Part one, two, three, four, five)

 - There are about 12 million Uyghurs living in XinJiang, 2 million adult male.
 If 1 million people, half of adult male population, were in concentration camps, the economy would have immediately collapsed, and there would be sorrow and mayhem in the streets.
 But Xin Jiang’s economy has been booming, living standards dramatically rising, and tourism industry has been exploding.
 More than 190 million tourists traveled to northwest China’s Xinjiang Uygur Autonomous Region in 2021, an increase of 20.5 percent compared to 2020.
-There are also countless videos on the internet of hundreds of Uyghurs happily dancing in public, in celebration of Muslim holidays or otherwise.
+There are also countless videos on the internet of tens and hundreds of Uyghur people happily dancing in public, in celebration of Muslim holidays or otherwise.

 - XinJiang borders 4 Muslim majority countries: Kazakhastan, Kyrgyzstan, Tajikistan, and Pakistan, all of which are a bus ride away for residents of XinJiang.
 According to every available source of data, there has been no significant number of refugees from Xinjiang region which remotely mirrors the allegations of mass internment, mass torture, and genocide.
 UNHCR, the UN Refugee Agency, does not list XinJiang or China as a notable origin place of asylum seekers.
 The World Bank does not list any of these countries as significant host countries of refugees, and neither does worlddata.info.
-No set of statitsics show any abnormality in Xinjiang or surrounding countries during the period specified by the allegations.
+No set of statitsics show any abnormal flux or movement in Xinjiang or surrounding countries during the period specified by the allegations.

 - XinJiang was never closed to tourism or official visits.
 As soon as the allegations began, the government of China has invited European as well as US officials to visit, and even a personal invitation to then Director of the CIA, the loudest maker of the allegations, Mike Pompeo — but all were denied.

 - All of the world’s Muslim majority countries, with the single exception of Qatar, have not remained silent on the issue, but have come forth to applaud and commend Beijing’s humane and effective efforts at de-radicalisation through education, poverty eradication, and economic integration.
-All of them have made official visits to XinJiang, and investigated the matter thoroughly, and none of them have confirmed any human rights violations or religious persecution against Muslims in.
+All of them have made official visits to XinJiang, and investigated the matter thoroughly, and none of them have confirmed any human rights violations or religious persecution against Muslims.
 The only accusers are NATO countries and allies of the USA.